Employment

 France Employees may benefit from remote working based on a collective agreement, a charter or an individual agreement with the employee (employment contract) depending on the situation.

-Germany During Covid-19 employers faced more often remote working requests from employees.
+Germany The Covid-19 pandemic has permanently changed the way of working.
+Since then, employers have been increasingly confronted with requests from employees to work remotely.
 There is (currently) no legal entitlement to home office/mobile work in Germany.
-The employer cannot unilaterally order remote working and employees may not start working from home on their own intitaive.
+The employer cannot unilaterally order remote working and employees may not start working from home on their own initiative.
 The employee therefore is only allowed to work from home or remotely if this is permitted either under the employment contract, a company agreement or subject to prior approval by the employer.
 It is important to observe various regulations when working remote, included but not limited to health and safety regulations, working time regulations as well as data protection and privacy regulations.

-Moreover, an employee's home office activity in Germany may, under certain conditions (especially if it is not only temporarily due to Covid-19 restrictions), constitute a permanent establishment.
+Moreover, an employee's home office activity in Germany may, under certain conditions (especially if it is not only temporarily, constitute a permanent establishment.
 This must be finally assessed by a tax advisor.

 Hungary Remote working (teleworking) is where the employee works at a place other than the employer’s facilities in some or all of the working time.
 The employer and the employee can agree on the means of teleworking, if there’s no such agreement, teleworking arrangements are based on the Labour Code.
 The employer can supervise the place of teleworking, but it may not bring unreasonable hardship on the employee.
 The employer shall provide all information to persons employed in teleworking